Dannevirke to get rail hub funding

 Parliamentary Under Secretary for Regional Economic Development Fletcher Tabuteau yesterday announced the PGF will invest in roading and water storage infrastructure to aid primary industry growth in Central Hawke's Bay.

-Dannevirke's share of the funding amounts to $4.4m to evaluated and build a new rail hub.
+Dannevirke's share of the funding amounts to $4.4m to evaluate and build a new rail hub.

 Tabuteau said the PGF is providing $400,000 to investigate the effect a new rail hub would have on the local roading network, as well as other wider requirements of freight movement and hubs in Hawke's Bay.